Zygomaticus major muscle: Origin

 The zygomaticus major muscle originates from the superior margin of the lateral surface of the temporal process of zygomatic bone, just anterior to the zygomaticotemporal suture.

 Insertion

 It inserts at the corner of the mouth by blending with the levator anguli oris muscle, the orbicularis oris muscle, and the deeper muscular structures.

 Nerve supply

 The muscle receives motor innervation from the buccal branch and zygomatic branch of the facial nerve (CN VII).

 Vasculature

 The muscle receives arterial supply from the superior labial artery.

 Variation

 The zygomaticus major muscle may occur in a bifid form, with two fascicles that are partially or completely separate from each other but adjacent.
 It is thought that cheek dimples are caused by bifid zygomaticus major muscle.

 Function

 The zygomaticus major muscle raises the upper lip to bare the upper teeth.
 It additionally deepens and raises the nasolabial furrow.
-Acting in conjunction with other muslces of facial expression that elevate the lip, it curls the upper lip to produce facial expressions such as smiling, disdain, contempt, or smugness.
+Acting in conjunction with other muscles of facial expression that elevate the lip, it curls the upper lip to produce facial expressions such as smiling, disdain, contempt, or smugness.